Is nucleon spin thermalized in intermediate-energy heavy-ion collisions?

 To summarize, nucleon spin polarizations during the collision process and at the freeze-out stage from transport model simulations and the spin-thermalized assumption in intermediate-energy heavy-ion collisions have been compared.
 In the collision energy considered in the present study, the relativistic effect and the temperature gradient are unimportant but the Pauli blocking factor reduces the spin polarization considerably in the spin-thermalized assumption.
 All spin-thermalized approaches overestimate significantly the spin polarization perpendicular to the reaction plane and in the longitudinal direction, compared with those generated by the spin-orbit mean-field potential in transport model simulations.

 While there is still no experimental data of the nucleon spin polarization in heavy-ion collisions so far, it has been proposed to measure proton spin polarizations using, e.g., $^{12}$C with known analyzing power as an effective detector~\cite{c642-1lzb}, which may hopefully confirm the prediction by the present study.
-On the theoretical side, although the present non-relativistic spin-dependent transport model is suitable for intermediate-energy heavy-ion collisions, a covariant one is still called for to describe the spin dynamics at higher collision energies.
+On the theoretical side, the spin-orbit potential is the main driving force to the spin dynamics in intermediate-energy heavy-ion collisions, while the tensor force has much weaker effects~\cite{Xu:2015kxa}.
+The spin change after nucleon-nucleon collisions~\cite{Liu:2025vho}, even with the in-medium correction, is not likely to fill the gap between results from SIBUU and the spin-thermalized assumption observed in Figs.~\ref{fig3} and \ref{fig6}.
+At higher collision energies where the relativistic effects become important, a covariant framework is needed to describe the spin dynamics.

 This work is supported by the National Natural Science Foundation of China under Grant Nos.
 12375125, 11922514, and 11475243, and the Fundamental Research Funds for the Central Universities.